 Diversity is a topic that has gotten under people's skin, and rightly so.
 Much has been written, spoken and argued in recent times.
 Many blog rolls and column-inches have been expended by people arguing for or against various physical incarnations of diversity in the executive suite and boardroom.
 Clearly, the 'diversity' seed has sprouted.
 But for what purpose?
 What is the endgame?
 And, what should the endgame be?

-Many have argued that that the presence of women on boards is causative to increased business performance, whereas others have reported opposite views.
-The reality is that the research results show positive, neutral and negative correlations.
+Many have argued that that the presence of women on boards is causative to increased business performance; others have argued that no such causation exists.
+Actually, the academic research is mixed: it shows positive, neutral and negative correlations.
 This should be of no surprise.
-That such a blunt stick (gender, the physical attribute) might make a consistent difference beggars belief.
+That such a blunt stick (a single observable attribute: gender) might make a consistent difference in a complex, socially-dynamic system defies belief.
 I have mused on this in the past.

-Thankfully, the argument is now starting to mature, beyond the physical aspects to diversity (gender, race, ethnicity, age, et al) to the identification of underlying attributes and qualities of capable executives and directors, to understand how directors contribute and work together.

-This development was much needed, but another question lies in wait: the 'so what?' question.
-What is the purpose of loading women onto boards and increasing diversity in executive suites?
-Is it simply a political (equality) agenda?
-Or is the goal profit maximisation for shareholders?
-Or is there some other sustainable purpose that needs to be brought into focus?
+Thankfully, the argument is now starting to mature, beyond the physical aspects of diversity (gender, race, ethnicity, age, etc.) to the identification of underlying attributes and qualities of capable executives and directors, to understand how directors contribute and work together.
+However, another question lies in wait: the 'so what?' question.
+What is the purpose of appointing women onto boards and increasing the apparent diversity in executive suites?
+Is the motivation political (equality)?
+Or to maximise profit for shareholders?
+Or is there some other sustainable driver that needs to be brought into focus?

-Thoughts on corporate purpose, strategy and governance; our place in the world; and, other things that catch my attention.
+Thoughts on corporate governance, strategy and boardcraft; our place in the world; and other topics that catch my attention.